Direct Nonprofit Support. Technical Assistance, Consulting, and Strategic Support

 If your project is selected, you will meet with the 5-12 person team to discuss the details.
 Your organization will remain involved throughout the process.
 You give feedback, both during and after the project, so the team can learn from the experience.

 The team works on your project for the time period allotted–again, it varies, but we’re usually looking for projects that would take the team 3-5 months to complete.
+The project duration will very based on the program.

 Once the project is completed, LPP requests that you attend a final presentation by the team.
 During this presentation, the team will present the project to their class and describe what they did and what they learned.